 What About “Independent Contractors”, “Employment Agencies”, “Registries”, Domestic Referral Agencies and Private Hires?

-The caregivers that our company provides to your older loved ones are employees of our company.
+The caregivers that A Servant’s Heart provides to your older loved ones are employees of our company.

 - This means that we pay for all benefits, payroll taxes, unemployment insurance, and workers compensation insurance for them.